Andrés Bello National University

+Rankings

-UNAB is ranked 56th among Latin American universities in 2022, and Andrés Bello University currently ranked 8th among Chilean university according to the CSIC webometric.
+UNAB is ranked 56th among Latin American universities in 2022, and Andrés Bello University currently ranked 8th among Chilean universities according to the CSIC webometric.

 History

 Foundation and definition of the project

 The university was formally established in October 1988.
 In the early years, the university offered professions that required good infrastructure and facilities.
 The first specializations offered were Law, Architecture, Engineering, Business and Journalism.
 Civil engineering was added in its various manifestations: Civil Engineering, Accountancy and Psychology.

 Engineering in Aquaculture, which has offered classes since 1993, was an initiative with University Andres Bello.
 In conjunction with this teaching program, the Marine Research Center was created at the same time in Caleta de Quintay.
 The Marine Research Center has become the leading provider of sea urchin seed in the country.

 In 1996, when the university had nearly six thousand students and offered thirteen specializations, founding partners Luis Cordero, Ignacio Fernandez and Marcelo Ruiz formed the board of directors.
 The eight members included supporters Alvaro Saieh, Miguel Angel Poduje, Selume Jorge Andres Navarro and Juan Antonio Guzman.

 Máximo Pacheco Gómez and William Elton Alamos, who alternates as vice president of the board, contribute to the project, as well as academics Joaquín Barceló and Manuel Krauskopf, who come to defog after owning the rectory.